Mussels

 EXE ESTUARY

-The Exe Estuary is designated as a SPA, SSSI and Ramsar site, with wading birds and over wintering birds forming a significant proportion of the protected species within the estuary.
-It is currently one of the estuaries subject to a prohibition on the removal of mussels from certain areas of public beds.
-The prohibition was introduced under D&S IFCA’s Byelaw 9 – temporary Closure of Shellfish Beds’, and started on 1st May 2019.
-The prohibition was required due to the severe decline of many of the estuary’s beds following large storms in the winter of 2013-14 and subsequent but unrelated harmful algal bloom events.
-These beds have not since recovered to pre-2014 levels prompting such action as necessary to allow the beds to recover.
-The beds in their pre-2014 extent covered much of the intertidal parts of the estuary, notably on Bull Hill Bank, Starcross, and at Lympstone with a combine estimate of around 2000 tonnes.
+The Exe Estuary is currently one of the estuaries subject to a prohibition on the removal of mussels from certain areas of public beds.
+The prohibition was introduced under D&S IFCA’s ‘Byelaw 9 – Temporary Closure of Shellfish Beds’ and started on 1st May 2019.
+The prohibition was required due to the severe decline of mussel on many of the estuary’s beds following large storms in the winter of 2013-14 and subsequent but unrelated harmful algal bloom events.
+The beds in their pre-2014 extent covered much of the intertidal parts of the estuary, notably on Bull Hill Bank, Starcross, and at Lympstone with a combined estimate of around 2000 tonnes.
 This dropped sharply in 2014 to less than 100 tonnes and was estimated at less than one tonne in 2019.
-More mussel was found during surveys in 2020, but this was a small amount compared to pre-2014 levels and recovery of the beds may take a considerable amount of time, even with the Temporary Shellfish Closure.
-Pacific oyster reefs have become more established in the estuary in recent years and it may be that in the mussel’s absence they are fulfilling similar ecosystem functions, i.e. reef building, habitat creation and filter feeding.
+These beds have not since recovered to pre-2014 levels, prompting the prohibition.
+Since 2019 only sparse mussel has been detected on Bull Hill.
+Recovery from a bed of the current size to Bull Hill’s previous population levels, even without disturbance and with the Temporary Shellfish Closure, may take a considerable amount of time.

 TEIGN ESTUARY